Back To Search Results

 Introduction

 Aortic valvular atresia is a congenital condition in which the aortic valvular cusps are fused at birth.
-It frequently forms as a spectrum of malformations of the left ventricular outflow tract (LVOT).
+This condition frequently forms a spectrum of left ventricular outflow tract malformations.
 The atresia can be characterized as subvalvular, valvular, or supravalvular, depending on the site of the anomaly.
 The defect commonly presents as aortic stenosis, though it can manifest as complete atresia in rare cases.
 When atretic, the valve can be dome-shaped, monocuspid, bicuspid, or even quadricuspid, and the associated leaflets are dysplastic or fused, not permitting flow through the abnormal valve.
-It is sometimes but not always associated with congenital ventricular hypoplasia, which can be part of hypoplastic left heart syndrome (HLHS).
-In this condition, there is abnormal or underdevelopment of the left heart and aortic structures.
-In HLHS, there is often underdevelopment of the mitral valve as well, though there is a universal association with aortic valve abnormalities.
+This condition is sometimes but not always associated with congenital ventricular hypoplasia, which can be part of hypoplastic left heart syndrome (HLHS).
+The left heart and aortic structures are abnormal or underdeveloped in this condition.
+In HLHS, the mitral valve is often underdeveloped, although there is a universal association with aortic valve abnormalities.
 Isolated aortic valvular atresia is exceedingly rare, and in context, total aortic valvular atresia can be regarded as the most advanced manifestation of HLHS.

 In a classic case of aortic valve atresia, there is generally an anatomic connection between the right and left sides of the heart, usually in the form of either a patent foramen ovale, another form of an atrial septal defect, or in cases with a functioning mitral valve, a ventricular septal defect.
-The right ventricle is generally dilated rather than thickened, and the left ventricle is hypoplastic and thick-walled, being much smaller than the right ventricle.
-The mitral valve has been noted to usually be small, and in some cases, there is associated mitral valve atresia as well.[1]
+The right ventricle is generally dilated rather than thickened, and the left ventricle is hypoplastic and thick-walled, much smaller than the right ventricle.
+The mitral valve has been noted to be usually small, and in some cases, there is associated mitral valve atresia.[1]

-No pathological case report in the literature has shown transposition of the great vessels, and the pulmonary trunk arises normally from the right ventricle with appropriate branching.
+No pathological case reports in the literature have shown transposition of the great vessels, and the pulmonary trunk typically arises from the right ventricle with appropriate branching.
 Due to the lack of an aortic valve, the aortic root generally arises from the base of the heart.
-The coronary arteries arise normally from the aortic root, but the ascending aorta and arch of the aorta are generally hypoplastic.
-The branches of the aorta are normal in caliber, and all studied cases report a large ductus arteriosus that empties into the descending aorta, providing mixed-oxygenation blood for the fetus.
+The coronary arteries arise typically from the aortic root, but the ascending aorta and arch of the aorta are usually hypoplastic.
+The branches of the aorta are normal in caliber, and all studied cases report a large ductus arteriosus that empties into the descending aorta, providing mixed oxygenated blood for the fetus.

 Etiology